Led Zeppelin Wins Copyright Appeal Over ‘Stairway to Heaven’

 Who and What Determine Song Copyright Infringement?

-First of all, an artist need not travel to an office in Washington, DC, in order to get his or her songs copyrighted.
+First of all, an artist need not travel to an office in Washington, DC, to get his or her songs copyrighted.
 As soon as lyrics are written on paper or lips touch a microphone, the work is copyrighted.
 (You might want to take that trip if you see legal drama down the road.)

-The access part has it own problems: Even though the original song has become a ubiquitous part of American pop culture, it is theoretically possible that the infringer’s song is an independent creation, and the similarities are purely coincidental.
+The access part has its own problems: Even though the original song has become a ubiquitous part of American pop culture, it is theoretically possible that the infringer’s song is an independent creation, and the similarities are purely coincidental.
 Artists don’t live in a cocoon.
 The listen, they gather, they have influences.
 Music “leaks.”
 Again, courts provide the remedies.

 Forbes magazine has a good take on this: